The localization spectral sequence in the motivic setting: Triangulated derivators

 We work within the framework of triangulated derivators, introduced by Grothendieck \cite{grothendieckderivators} and developed by several authors, see \cite{hellerhomotopy, frankeuniqueness, maltsiniotisintroductionderivateurs, ayoubPhD1, cisinskineeman, grothderivatorspointed}.
 Broadly speaking, triangulated derivators are like triangulated categories with well-defined homotopy limits and colimits (and more generally homotopy Kan extensions).

 We work with Ayoub's notion of a triangulated derivator from \cite{ayoubPhD1} in order to be able to use the notion of an algebraic derivator from [\emph{loc. cit.}] in the next section.
 There a $2$-category of ``diagrams'' is fixed, which is a full sub-$2$-category of the $2$-category of (small) categories satisfying the axioms D0, D1 and D2 in [\emph{loc. cit.}, \S 2.1.2]; we choose it to be the $2$-category of finite posets, since those are the only diagrams that we will need.
+All $2$-categories in this paper are strict, and our notion of a $2$-functor between two $2$-categories is the weak one, i.e., that of a pseudofunctor in the sense of \cite[7.5]{borceux}.